solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

 You will need to install the required software locally and provision the Azure infrastructure yourself, as described on the tabs below.

-!!! task "Select each of the tabs below, in order"
+!!! note "Select each of the tabs below, in order"

     To complete the required setup, select the number tabs below and follow the instructions provided.